swaptacular/swpt_accounts/protocol.rst

   no other impediments to the transfer, the transfer MUST be prepared successfully even when the amount available on the account is zero or less.
 (In this case, the secured amount will be zero.)
-This is useful, when the sender wants to verify whether the recipient's account exists and accepts incoming transfers.
+This is useful when the sender wants to verify whether the recipient's account exists and accepts incoming transfers.